Colorado University Athletics

 August – Preseason Training Block

-Aug 30 – Wyoming Invite (Season Opener)
+Aug.
+30 – Wyoming Invite (Season Opener)

-Sept 27 – Gans Creek Invitational
+Sept.
+27 – Gans Creek Invitational

 A major turning point for both programs.

-• Women take an impressive third, launching them from outside the top thirty into the national top fifteen, one of the largest jumps in the NCAA.
+The women also placed third, launching from outside the top 30 into the national top 15, one of the largest jumps in the NCAA.
+Momentum was established for the rest of the season.

-Oct 18 – Nuttycombe Invitational
+Oct.
+18 – Nuttycombe Invitational

-Oct 31 – Big 12 Championships
+Oct.
+31 – Big 12 Championships

-Men place inside the top four, led again by Serem.
+The men placed inside the top four, led again by Serem.

-Women show strong pack running with Secor and Nechanicky finishing as key scorers.
+The women showed strong pack running with Secor and Nechanicky finishing as key scorers.

-Nov 15 – NCAA Mountain Regional
+Nov.
+15 – NCAA Mountain Regional

-Nov 22 – NCAA Championships (Gans Creek, Columbia Missouri)
+Nov.
+22 – NCAA Championships

-Colorado closes the season with momentum.
+Colorado closed the season with momentum.

-• Men finish tenth in the nation for the first time since 2021.
+The men finished 10th in the nation for the first time since 2021.

 33 – Consecutive NCAA Championship appearances for the Colorado men, one of the longest active streaks in the nation.

-16 – National finish for the women, the program's best result since 2022.
+13 – National finish for the women, the program's best result since 2022.

-15 – Ranking movement for the women after their third place finish at Gans Creek, one of the largest early season jumps in the country.
+15 – Ranking movement for the women after their third-place finish at Gans Creek, one of the largest early-season jumps in the country.

 Colorado Football 2024 Fall Sports Media Day